Church Records Transcription Project

 Frequently, fascinating encounters such as the controversy in Byfield crop up in the records of early New England churches.
 As a Volunteer Transcriber, there is no telling what you may be the first to uncover in the records of New England's Hidden Histories.

-- Complete editorial instructions are available on the guidelines reference page.
+- Editorial instructions are available on the guidelines reference page.
 Please follow these carefully.

 - Once you have completed a transcription, email it to Helen.
 Your transcription will be sent to a checker who will then return the work to you for correction.
 The corrected version will then be sent to the project editor who will perform a final check.